Kentucky vs. Louisville: Sportsbook promo codes, odds, spread, over/under - December 21

 - Odds to win the national championship: +2000

-- Kentucky is eighth-best in college basketball in terms of its odds to win the national championship (+2000), much higher than its computer rankings (32nd).
+- In terms of its odds to win the national championship (+2000), Kentucky is 13th-best in college basketball.
+It is way below that, 32nd, according to computer rankings.

+- In terms of their national championship odds, the Wildcats have experienced the -biggest change this season, dropping from +1600 at the beginning to +2000.

+- Kentucky's chances of winning the national championship, based on its odds, are 4.8%.

+- Louisville, based on its national championship odds (+100000), ranks significantly higher (101st in the country) than it does in our computer ranking (172nd).

-- The Wildcats' national championship odds have decreased from +1600 at the beginning of the season to +2000, the -biggest change among all teams.
+- Sportsbooks have moved the Cardinals' national championship odds down from +50000 at the beginning of the season to +100000.
+Among all teams in the country, that is the -biggest change.

-- With odds of +2000, Kentucky has been given a 4.8% chance of winning the national championship.
+- Based on its moneyline odds, Louisville has a 0.1% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!